Unifying Chance-Constrained and Robust Optimal Power Flow for Resilient Network Operations: Problem Formulation

 Equation \eqref{eq:balance_FJCCOPF} is required for the implemented power adjustments to preserve the power balance.
 Equation \eqref{eq:updownreserve_FJCCOPF} is analogous to \eqref{eq:JCCOPF_updownreserve}, but including the manual adjustment requested by the system operator.
 Inequalities \eqref{eq:resca_FJCCOPF} and \eqref{eq:flow_FJCCOPF} enforce that the use of AGC in combination with manual re-dispatch guarantees that the system's constraints are satisfied under any realization of $\boldsymbol{\omega}$.
 Finally, in our proposal, chance-constrained programming is employed for a different purpose than that in~\eqref{eq:JCC-OPF}.
 Specifically, the chance-constraint \eqref{eq:manual_FJCCOPF} seeks to characterize the use of manual control as an \emph{occassional} recourse action, thus ensuring that AGC is the standard control policy.
 Again constraints \eqref{eq:balance_FJCCOPF}--\eqref{eq:flow_FJCCOPF} are to be satisfied for almost all $\boldsymbol{\omega}$.

 Our proposal can thus be formulated as follows:

 Coming back to our example, results from~\eqref{eq:FJCC-OPF} are also included in the last row of Table \ref{tab:Results-IE}.
 Observe that the system operating cost is significantly reduced with respect to that of formulation~\eqref{eq:JCC-OPF} with $\epsilon = 0$.
 Furthermore, as in the case of formulation~\eqref{eq:JCC-OPF} with $\epsilon = 1/3$, our proposal also renders a solution for which, if scenario 3 occurs, the implementation of AGC violates the maximum output limit of generator $g_2$ and the capacity of line $l_1$.
 However, unlike the solution to~\eqref{eq:JCC-OPF}, the one delivered by our proposal procures $20$ MW of upward reserve capacity from generator $g_1$ so that the system operator can release this generator from AGC and manually dispatch it at $20$ MW under scenario 3.
+For illustrative purposes, Fig.~\ref{fig:approaches_sopf} summarizes how the mentioned approaches respond to an uncertain scenario.

 In the following section, we discuss how we solve formulations~\eqref{eq:JCC-OPF} and~\eqref{eq:FJCC-OPF}.